Bubbly Pet

 10. Boston Terrier Rescue of Western Washington (BTRWW) – Washington

 This non-profit organization is a charity institution that is registered in Washington State.
-The group is dedicated to assisting unwanted, abandoned, and neglected Boston Terriers, so their medical expenses are shouldered and also other routine care.
+The group is dedicated to assisting unwanted, abandoned, and neglected Boston Terriers, so their medical expenses are shouldered.

 The organization started in 2005 but just recently turned into a non-profit organization in 2016.
 The group is working in close coordination with other rescue groups in the state to maximize their efficiency in helping out Boston Terriers in need.